Thomas-Gray-CS/SEPM-MSc-Computer-Science/artefacts.md

-Object Oriented Programming - Artefacts
+Software Engineering Project Management - Artefacts

-On this page are a number of artefacts that I have gather from my studies of Object Oriented Programming as part of my MSc Computer Science course.
-These show my development relating to coding practice, UML and computing theory that aligns with OOP.
+On this page are a number of artefacts that I have gather from my studies of Software Engineering Project Management as part of my MSc Computer Science course.
+These show my development relating to teamwork, project management and SDLC

 ### Unit 1: Introduction to Software Engineering Project Management